fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 For example, you use the `seaborn` library for density plots simply because it is not available in `matplotlib`.

-In this exercise, you were able to implement and output the density plot graph, as shown in *Figure 4.19*, from the list sample data we inputted.

-If you were to do it using `matplotlib`, you would need to write a separate function that calculates the density.
-To make things easier and create density plots using `seaborn`.
-The line in the chart is drawn using **kernel density estimation (KDE)**.
-KDE estimates the probability density function of a random variable, which, in this case, is the score of students.

 In the next exercise, you will be implementing contour plots.
 Contour plots are suitable for visualizing large and continuous datasets.
 A